abbyssoul/libsolace/README.md

 The one external dependency is on [googletest](http://github.com/googletest/) - a unit testing framework.
 It is managed as `git submodule`.
 Please make sure to use `git clone --recursive` when cloning the project for the first time.
-You can also update existing clone with:
+You can also update an existing clone with:
 ```sh
 git submodule update --init --recursive
 ```
-If you have an existing checkout that you need to initialise to use submodules:
+If you have an existing checkout that you need to initialize to use submodules:
 ```sh
 git submodule init
 ```